When evaluating a trade in sports years down the line if you’d still make the same trade again, that usually tells you which team won the exchange.

 On coaching, Granato talks about what it takes to be successful in the current NHL, what he learned from Barry Melrose and if he was ready to be a head coach when the Colorado Avalanche hired him.

 Regarding his days on the ice, he talks about playing in New York with Marcel Dionne, being traded to LA and the Kings 1993 playoff run – including the Marty McSorley stick incident.

 Other topics explored feature travel challenges in the Eastern vs. Western Conference, Staples Center vs. the Forum and choosing his jersey number.

 As if all that isn’t enough, Granato also weighs in on the ‘Should Rob Blake’s number be retired in LA?’ debate.

-note: All MayorsManor podcasts are now available via a free download on itunes.
+– All MayorsManor podcasts are now available via a free download on itunes.

-Additionally, there were two supplementary articles published this week with Granato.
+– There were two supplementary articles published this week with Granato.
 First, he talks about this year’s Kings team and GM Dean Lombardi from his days in San Jose (linked here).
 Second, we play word association using many of his former teammates, a MayorsManor favorite (linked here).

 – Finally, we also have several other PODCASTS that can be streamed right here on MayorsManor, including: Audio interview with Ian Laperriere … and